• Accidents, pain, and illness are sometimes a part of life, and it’s easier to work through in a trusted relationship.

 • Change is the only constant; change is hard, and I can help.

-moving, changing jobs, adjusting to a new life creates uncertainty, and sometimes anxiety, depression, or shifts in mood.
+Moving, changing jobs, and adjusting to a new life is tough and creates uncertainty, possibly anxiety, depression, and shifts in mood.

-a change in one’s career can be quite an adjustment, often bringing a new identity.
+A change in one’s career can be an adjustment, often bringing a new identity with expectations, doubt, and revealing insecurities.

-refers to the psychological and emotional health of new mothers during and after pregnancy, and included anxiety, depression, and other disorders.
+Refers to the psychological and emotional health of new mothers during and after pregnancy, and includes anxiety, depression, and other disorders.

 Becoming a birthing parent can bring shifts in identity, one’s values, and sense of self.

 Maybe you have just lost your spouse/partner?
-Perhaps already several friends and family members?
-Or maybe you are beginning to lose grip on your own autonomy?
-Not to mention, your aching body.
+Perhaps already friends and family members?
+Or maybe you are beginning to lose your own autonomy?
+And it’s just difficult to adjust to all of the ways of new generations.

 The movement is complex, involving ethical, legal, and social issues.